alexeygrigorev/warc-extractor/README.md

 - `./build.sh`

-You need to have java and maven to do it
+You need to have java and maven to do it.

 Next, you run it: